-Brighthouse's practices align with the Investor Stewardship Group's ("ISG") corporate governance framework for U.S.-listed companies, as described below.
+Brighthouse Financial's practices align with the Investor Stewardship Group's ("ISG") corporate governance framework for U.S.-listed companies, as described below.

-ISG Principle Brighthouse Practice Principle 1: Boards are accountable to shareholders All Directors are elected annually for one-year terms.
+ISG Principle Brighthouse Financial Practice Principle 1: Boards are accountable to shareholders All Directors are elected annually for one-year terms.
 Our majority voting policy for Director elections requires Director nominees who do not receive a majority of the votes cast to tender their resignation.
 The Company has not adopted a shareholder rights plan ("poison pill").
-Chairman's letter to stockholders provides our stockholders with insight into Board strategy and oversight objectives.
-Principle 2: Shareholders should be entitled to voting rights in proportion to their economic interest Principle 3: Boards should be responsive to shareholders and be proactive in order to understand their perspectives Management and the Chairman invited stockholders owning approximately 60% of our Shares (at that time) to engage with us, meeting with stockholders representing 28% of our Shares (at that time) (see "Stockholder Engagement").
-Engagement topics included Brighthouse's strategy, our sustainability program, human capital management, our response to the COVID-19 pandemic, Board composition, governance practices, and executive compensation program.
+The Chairman's letter to stockholders provides our stockholders with insight into Board strategy and oversight objectives.
+Principle 2: Shareholders should be entitled to voting rights in proportion to their economic interest We have one class of common stock, and all stockholders have one vote per Share.
+Principle 3: Boards should be responsive to shareholders and be proactive in order to understand their perspectives Management and the Chairman invited stockholders representing approximately 60% of our Shares (at that time) to engage with us, meeting with stockholders representing 31% of our Shares (at that time) (see "Stockholder Engagement").
+Engagement topics included Brighthouse Financial's strategy, sustainability program, human capital management, DE&I, response to the COVID-19 pandemic, Board composition, governance practices, and executive compensation program.
 The Board considers stockholder feedback as part of its annual review of our governance and executive compensation policies and practices.
 Principle 4: Boards should have a strong, independent leadership structure Our Board is led by an independent Chairman, with robust and clearly defined duties and responsibilities (see "Board Leadership Structure").
-All Committees (other than the Executive Committee) are chaired by an Independent Director.
-The Board evaluates and considers the appropriateness of its leadership structure as Brighthouse evolves over time.
-Principle 5: Boards should adopt structures and practices that enhance their effectiveness Directors possess a deep and diverse set of skills and experience relevant to oversight of our strategy.
-Eight of our nine currently serving Directors (all except our President and CEO) are independent.
+All Committees (other than the Executive Committee) are chaired by Independent Directors.
+The Board evaluates and considers the appropriateness of its leadership structure as Brighthouse Financial evolves over time.